 Location and Hours

 The David B. Levine, MD, Archives and Special Collections

 The scope of the core collection includes anesthesia, nursing, orthopaedics, rehabilitation, and rheumatology.
 The collection consists of books, journals, videos, and electronic resources.
 Materials are collected in English and other languages.
 This includes a collection of standard orthopaedic textbooks in many languages, which may be consulted in the library.

 Point of Care Reference Tool

-Kim Barrett's term as medical librarian at HSS spanned four decades, from 1936 until her death in 1976.
+Kim Barrett's term as medical librarian at HSS spanned four decades, from 1941 until her death in 1976.
 On August 3, 1974, the library was nearly destroyed by fire.
-Ms. Barrett single-handedly sifted through the charred remains, salvaged what she could and supervised the selection and rebinding of thousands of books and journals.
+Ms. Barrett single-handedly sifted through the charred remains, salvaged what she could, and supervised the selection and rebinding of thousands of books and journals.
 Completely rebuilt, the library was reopened on October 31, 1975, thanks in large measure to Ms. Barrett's valiant efforts.